OUT NOW Abbey Road Orchestra: Flutes

 Signing up for our mailing list

 Our home page contains a form you can use to sign up to our mailing list (sometimes known as our newsletter).
-In using it you'll be opting in to receiving all 3 categories of emails we send (explained below), however you can update your preferences at any time using this link (which will also be included in every email we send you).
-You can unsubscribe altogether in the same place.
+In using it you'll be opting in to receiving all 3 categories of emails we send (explained below), however you can update your preferences at any time using this link or by unsubscribing to all categories using the unsubscribe button in the emails we send.

 After you've given us your email using this form, we'll send you a confirmation email, and you'll need to click the confirm button to affirm that you opt in and that the email address you used is valid.